 Wilson Creek is a tiny town located in the state of Washington.
 With a population of 201 people and just one neighborhood, Wilson Creek is the 321st largest community in Washington.

-Wilson Creek is a blue-collar town, with 46.43% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Wilson Creek, you'll notice that it is more blue-collar than most other communities in America.
+46.43% of Wilson Creek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wilson Creek is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Wilson Creek who work in sales jobs (16.07%), architecture and engineering (8.93%), and office and administrative support (5.36%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Wilson Creek has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Wilson Creek has few renters and college students.
 But the biggest reason it is quieter in Wilson Creek than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Wilson Creek may be for you.